ShannonWetnight/gameshelf/README.md

 - Generates downloadable ZIP archives on demand
 - Serves a clean, modern UI over your local network

 There are no databases, logins, analytics, or external dependencies unless you choose to enable optional cover-fetching (see roadmap).

-Just drop your games into a folder, run GameShelf, and enjoy a clean local library.
+Drop your games into a folder, run GameShelf, and enjoy a clean local library.

 ## Features
 - Automatic folder indexing